-• At the whole school level, SLT, through assemblies, will inform students of the school's zero tolerance policy and the actions that will be taken to prevent bullying from taking place.
+· At whole school level, SLT, through assemblies, will inform students of the school's zero tolerance policy and the actions that will be taken to prevent bullying taking place.

-- Assembly time will also be used to challenge the notion that there can be innocent, neutral bystanders with regards to the issue of bullying. - At classroom level especially through Personal Development, PSHE and ICT lessons and class teacher class (CTC) the focus will be on developing strong antibullying messages and E Safety. - Chartwell International School recognises that there are particular times when students may be more vulnerable to bullying such as lunch and break times and the beginning and end of the school day.
-Arrangements will be made to ensure that at such times there is adequate supervision available to reduce the risk of bullying incidents. - Stereotypical views must be challenged and students will be encouraged to appreciate and view positively the differences in others whether arising from race, culture, gender, sexuality, ability or disability.
-Inappropriate language will be challenged by staff. - Parents will be informed of procedures and issues such as E-safety and cyberbullying through the email by the class teacher.
+Assembly time will also be used to challenge the notion that there can be innocent, neutral bystanders with regards to the issue of bullying.

+- · At classroom level especially through PSHE lessons the focus will be on developing strong antibullying messages.
+Computing lessons will have a focus on E Safety, particularly in Year 7. - · Chartwell International School recognises that there are particular times when students may be more vulnerable to bullying such as lunch and break times and the beginning and end of the school day.
+Arrangements will be made to ensure that at such times there is adequate supervision available to reduce the risk of bullying incidents.

+- · Students will have the opportunity to contribute to the school's Anti-Bullying Policy through Student Voice and the School Council. - · Stereotypical views must be challenged and students will be encouraged to appreciate and view positively the differences in others whether arising from race, culture, gender, sexuality, ability or disability.
+Inappropriate language will be challenged by staff. - · Parents will be informed of procedures and issues such as E-safety and cyber bullying through the Schoology, newsletters and evening events such as Year 7 evenings and consultation evenings.

-Parental involvement
+Parental Involvement

 Chartwell International School is firmly committed to working in partnership with parents and believes that the best outcomes emerge when professionals and parents/carers are able to work together when bullying occurs.
 The school recognises the important influence which parents/carers have on their children and would wish to enlist their support when their child is involved in bullying - either as victim or a perpetrator.
 Parents who believe their children are the victim of bullying should share their concerns with school at the earliest opportunity and be prepared to work with school to keep their children safe in future.
-All expressions of concern will be taken seriously and investigated thoroughly by the class teacher.
-Where parents have concerns about bullying, they should contact the appropriate class teacher or Head via school phone or email.
+All expressions of concern will be taken seriously and investigated thoroughly.
+Where parents have concerns about bullying, they should contact the appropriate form tutor or Head via school phone or email.

-Implementation of the policy
+Implementation of the Policy

-All staff involved in the teaching and/or supervision of students will take responsibility for addressing incidents which fall within the school's definition of bullying and ensure that the victim receives the support required; the bully is informed of the unacceptability of their behaviour and a record is made on the Safeguarding concern form and send to the following email address: safeguarding@chartwell.edu.rs
+All staff involved in the teaching and/or supervision of students will take responsibility for addressing incidents which fall within the school's definition of bullying and ensure that the victim receives the support required; the bully is informed of the unacceptability of their behaviour and a record is made of the incident.